-- Entering the unsuitable sector
+- Entering an unsuitable sector

-- Doing insufficient competitive research
+- Conducting insufficient competitive research

 However, risks may be reduced by following the MVP development approach.
 Every product creation begins with certain preconceptions about potential customers and how they will use it.
 Following the MVP development process step-by-step allows you to validate your assumptions.

 It’s an iterative process for building, measuring, learning, and checking on expectations to ensure that things stay improved.
-You provide a minimal product to target users and enhance it as you know more about them.
+You provide a minimal product to target users and enhance it as you learn more about them.